SiliconLabsSoftware/docs-matter/sld292-matter-wifi-enabling-features/optimizing-memory-usage.md

 1. Analyze and reduce stack usage of the application wherever possible.
 2. Disable any included debug modules.
-3. Turn off unused peripherals, features and functions.
+3. Turn off unused peripherals, features, and functions.

 ### Disabling Debug Logging